microshare/microshare.github.io/docs/2/technical/api/simple-requests.md

 {% include image.html url="/assets/img/api/read_share_1new.png" description="read share" %}

 * Click `Send`.
-Ther response of the request is a view of all the data stored under the specified recType.
+There response of the request is a view of all the data stored under the specified recType.
 Part of the displayed metadata is your login and API key, showing that YOU are the owner of that data:

 {% include image.html url="/assets/img/api/read_share_2new.png" description="read share" %}